Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Jazz trio, Sunday

-The Blue Souls perform at Gilligan’s Bar & Grill Saturday, Aug.
-20, from 7:30 p.m. to 10 p.m.
-They perform favorite classic rock hits from easy-going to heavy metal.
-No cover charge.
+Above Snakes with Justin Morris performs at Gilligan’s Bar & Grill Saturday, Aug.
+27, from 7 p.m. to 10 p.m.
+They perform favorite country hits.
 For more information, go to gilligansmaui.com or call 808-868-0988.

 Conway, dancing at Tiki